PrashantKumar9786/Flam/README.md

-# Flam Camera Processing App
+# Real-Time Edge Detection Viewer

 This project demonstrates real-time camera processing with OpenCV, OpenGL ES rendering, and a TypeScript web viewer.